jdmonin/JSettlers2/doc/Message-Sequences-for-Game-Actions.md

 ## Buy and build piece

+Client requests build by sending SOCPutPiece or SOCBuildRequest.
+If the request isn't possible, server replies with SOCDeclinePlayerRequest instead of the sequences shown here.

 ### Initial Placement

 The placement message sequence is different during initial placement.
 Server assumes client knows the rules,